aaaaa114514-1/Sacabambaspis_aaaaa/README.md

 - Haven't remember the steps above?
 Don't worry!
 After you have defeated all enemies, everything you should do is just to follow the tips in the bottom right corner of the screen.

-#### Chat with Npcs
+#### Chat with NPCs

-- You can chat with npcs powered by ollama AI.
+- You can chat with NPCs powered by ollama AI.
 You can key in the text box below and press **Enter (on keyboard or keypad)** or press the button **Enter** to send a message to him/her.
-- You can enhance your relationship with him/her by chatting.
+- You can improve your relationship with him/her by chatting.
-- You may get **key information**, **effect gain** or **resources** by talking to npcs!
+- You may get **key information**, **effect gain** or **resources** by talking to NPCs!
 The closer your relationship is, the more you may get!
 - All your relationship and chat history will be saved and bound to your account.
-- Tip: sometimes the npc won't reply instantly, and you may check your network and wait for his/her reply patiently.
+- Tip: sometimes the NPC won't reply instantly, and you may check your network and wait for his/her reply patiently.

 #### Other